brettz9/asyouwish/README.md

     that can be overridden?)
 3. Privileges don't load on initial browser load as apparently not injected at that time with content-document-global-created event.
-4. XUL elements are not supported, but see [https://github.com/brettz9/asyouwish/wiki#wiki-xul](the wiki) for a possible means around it (though probably better to move away from XUL unless standard support is added in the future for XBL).
+4. XUL elements are not supported, but see [XUL in the Developer FAQ](./doc/Developer-FAQ.md#xul) for a possible means around it (though probably better to move away from XUL unless standard support is added in the future for XBL).
 Being tracked now in [issue 4](https://github.com/brettz9/asyouwish/issues/4).